Welcome to Ripple Project !

 How did this happen?

 Ripple was a winning submission to the Land Art Generator Initiative’s (LAGI) 2020 design challenge.
-The community liked our direction and has given us land to build Ripple alongside 9 other incredible projects.
+The Fly Ranch community liked our direction and has given us a space to build Ripple alongside 9 other incredible projects.

 Our transdisciplinary team consists of eco-tech designers, engineers, and horticulturalists, just to name a few.
 As of March 2022 we are fiscally sponsored by the 501(c)3 Far Away Projects so all donations towards Ripple Project are tax-exempt!